-The COVID-19 pandemic has materially impacted the Company's business operations and results of operations in 2020.
+In the year ended December 31, 2020, the COVID-19 pandemic materially impacted the Company's business operations and results of operations.
 Operations in the Company's authentication centers were initially limited in accordance with shelter-in-place orders resulting in operations below full capacity.
-However, operations capacity was no longer limited by restrictions related to COVID-19 during the second half of the year ended December 31, 2020.
-In-person white glove consignment appointments were temporarily suspended and augmented with virtual appointments but remain an option for our consignor base.
-All luxury consignment offices and retail stores were temporarily closed for varying periods of time but were all open during the entirety of the second half of the year.
+In-person concierge consignment appointments were temporarily suspended.
+Luxury consignment offices and retail stores were temporarily closed.
+During the second half of the fiscal year 2020, operations capacity was no longer limited by restrictions related to COVID-19 and all luxury consignment offices and retail stores were open.
+In-person concierge consignment appointments were available as an option for our consignor base and were augmented with virtual appointments.